 If you are writing your own CDEF, you have to be very careful.
-Currently, there is no way to make a CDEF fully 32-bit clean, since the calcCRgns message uses the high bit of the region handle as a flag.
+Prior to System 7.0, there was no way to make a CDEF fully 32-bit clean, since the calcCRgns message uses the high bit of the region handle as a flag.
 Inside Macintosh, Volume I-331 says to "clear the high byte (not just the high bit) of the region handle before attempting to update the region."
 This is wrong.
 You should clear just the high bit, or your code will not run under A/UX or future versions of the Macintosh OS.
-Apple will implement a new, cleaner interface for this call in a future System Software release, but until then, all you can do is pray your CDEF still works.
-If you would like more reassurance than prayer can provide, your best bet is to avoid the Control Manager altogether and do it all yourself; see Technical Note #203 for more information.